meCharo/vps_configuration/README.md

 # Overview
-You can use this script to configurate your vps easily by run `wget https://raw.githubusercontent.com/meCharo/vps_configuration/master/vps_installation.sh`the cmd.
+You can use this script to configurate your vps easily by run `wget https://raw.githubusercontent.com/meCharo/vps_configuration/master/vps_installation.sh` int the cmd.
 # System version
 Centos 7.2, which just influence the part of preparation, like `yum update` and so on.
 # Content